ozoidemi/ePaper_guest_dashboard/README.md

 2. The `input_select` entry.
 3. All the `template` elements.

 Make sure the spacing is correct to avoid weird errors.
-If you already have any of these sections, just append them at the end of each.
+If you already have any of these sections, just append the new entries at the end of each section.

-This will create all the sensor entities that you'll need for ESPHome, and refresh all the data well be presenting on the Display.
+This will create all the sensor entities that you'll need for ESPHome, and refresh all the data we'll be presenting on the Display.

 The final step is to install `zbar-tools`, which are necessary for the [QR code integration](https://www.home-assistant.io/integrations/qrcode) to work.